 To the best of knowledge and belief and according to the information and explanations obtained by them, your Directors make the following statement in terms of Section 134(3)(c) of the Companies Act, 2013:

-d) the annual accounts have been prepared on a going concern basis;
+d.)
+They have prepared the annual accounts on a going concern basis.

-f) that the Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+e.)
+They have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively, f.)
+They have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-AUDIT AND AUDITORS'
+AUDIT AND AUDITORS' REPORT

 i.)
 Statutory Auditors